AimeeRose/aimeerose.github.io/_posts/2014-11-22-nfl-avg-yds-per-play.markdown

   - /javascripts/d3.v3.min.js
 ---

-# The end of the NFL driven by head injuries
+# Plagued by head injuries

 Journalists predicting [the end of the NFL][grantland] cite lawsuits by current and former players suffering [concussions][wiki-concussions] and head